 What should I paint the canvas with?

-This magazine collage can be done on canvas as you see here – but it can also be done on wood, metal, terra cotta, glass.
+This decoupage collage can be done on canvas as you see here – but it can also be done on wood, metal, terra cotta, glass.
 You can even do a collage on fabric with small bits of fabric.
 I’d love to see what you decide to collage with and on what surfaces!

 Which Mod Podge formula should I use?